pulse2percept/pulse2percept/CONTRIBUTING.rst

        :alt: Good first issue
        :align: left

-    These issues are good entry points if you're new to the project and should only require minimal code changes.
+    These issues are good entry points if you're new to the project.
+    They usually require only minimal code changes or are restricted to a single file.
+    If you run into trouble, add a comment to the issue on GitHub or reach out to `@mbeyeler`_ and/or `@arokem`_ directly.

 3.  **Fork the repo**:
     Follow the :ref:`Installation Guide <install-source>` to fork the repo and